 - At least a 23″ screen.
 I’d actually recommend nothing smaller than 27″ if your eyesight is as bad as mine 🙂

-- Apple came out with the Studio display last year.
-If you’re an Apple user, that’s what I’d get.
+- Apple came out with the Studio display a while back.
+If you’re an Apple user, that’s what I’d get and not think twice about it.

 - Dell Ultrasharp monitors are good.
 Honestly, all Dell’s are good.